 This was actually a real life-saver for us on many occasions, because it allowed us to book the client in for other services she hadn’t thought to mention, but still expected to receive during her appointment.

-As a salon owner, you’ll already appreciate how difficult it is when your clients ask for extra services that you haven’t allowed time for.
+As a salon or spa owner, you’ll already appreciate how difficult it is when your clients ask for extra services that you haven’t allowed time for.